gitfrosh/100-days-of-code/r1-log.md

 ### R1D26
 R1D26 #100DaysOfCode: Almost done with the mini relaunch of my website with Gatsby.js. 🧐 There are still some responsiveness issues to solve and I should have a check with @____lighthouse.
 First thing tomorrow morning!

+### R1D27
+R1D27 #100DaysOfCode: I'm done rebuilding my website with @gatsbyjs and now it's time for some ice-cream. 🙂